Le5tes/CV/README.md

 *Veterinary Surgeon*

 ## Other Hobbies and Interests
-Martial arts: I have been training american kickboxing for 7 years and achieved my 1st Dan black belt in between my final exams at university.
+Martial arts: I have been training American Kickboxing for 7 years and achieved my 1st Dan black belt in between my final exams at university.
 Music: I play piano to grade 8 standard.